 4. Boulevard Brewing Tank 7

 You will immediately get a citrus fruit taste, but the lingering flavor is more dry and peppery.
-It’s a perfect drink to cleanse your palate when eating multiple courses.

 5. Allagash Saison

 This beer is one of the driest we tested, which is down to the wide selection of hops that are added during open fermentation.
 This process is known to bring out more flavors and a slightly tart aroma.

 It’s also one of the cloudiest saisons on this list, but it does only have an ABV of 6.7%.

 A great option if you want to enjoy a couple of drinks on a hot day.